 Upon resignation, termination, or retirement, final payment of regular wages will be made on the next available pay date after the employee's last working day.
-Payments by the end of the month can be made only with approval of the Chief Financial Officer (CFO) if notice is provided by the $10^{th}$ day of the month in which employment ends and if all hours and absences are reported in writing by the employee's supervisor.
+Payments by the end of the month can be made only with approval of the Chief Financial Officer (CFO) if notice is provided by the 10th day of the month in which employment ends and if all hours and absences are reported in writing by the employee's supervisor.

-Timesheet for Terminated Employees
+Time and Absences for Terminated Employees

-A partial timesheet must be submitted five (5) days prior to payday for those classified employees who have terminated employment with the District.
-This requirement applies to all 220, 226 and 261 day employees only.
-Failure of the campus/department to notify the Payroll Department will result in an overpayment of the employee.
+All time and absences must be entered ten (10) working days prior to payday for those employees who have terminated employment with the District.

+This requirement applies to all employees, especially the 220, 226 and 261 day employees.
+Failure of the campus/department to notify the Human Resources and Payroll Departments will result in an overpayment of the employee which the employee must pay back.